-Hancock Shaker Village, “Hands to Work: The Shaker Model of Christian Communalism & Enterprise”
+Hancock Shaker Village, “Hands to Work: The Shaker Model of Christian Communalism and Enterprise”

 At Hancock Shaker Village we will focus on the economic system of early American Shakers.
 The Shakers viewed work as a sacred privilege, a form of worship to be carried out to one's utmost ability yet also with joy.
 The emphasis that was placed on work led the Shakers to become justly famous for the quality of the workmanship and materials that went into the products made for sale, as well as the items made for their own use.
 Shakers were entrepreneurial and industrious at a time when Americans venerated enterprise.
 But Shakers were also committed to living and working by the principle of cooperation in a cohesive communal society modeled after the primitive Christian Church.